What exactly is the situation regarding the final tax on pension savings?

 If you save for your pension and have benefited from annual tax relief, the capital you’ve accumulated will ultimately be subject to a final tax charge.
 Find out below when and how final tax is collected on pension savings.

 On which amount is the final tax calculated?

-If you never benefited from tax relief on your pension savings, no final tax will be charged on them.
-In that case, you have to ask your local tax office for a document that you then have to submit to your financial institution or insurance company.
+If you’ve never received tax relief on your pension savings, no final tax will be charged on them.
+In that case, you have to ask your local tax office for a document which you then have to submit to your financial institution or insurance company.